lizacodes/leapjs-instrument/readme.md

 ##How to play it

+If you have a controller plugged in, try it out here: http://noogn.github.io/leapjs-instrument/

 * Weird laser - swipe gesture (left)
 * Weird laser 2 - swipe gesture (right)
 * Wobbulating theremin 1 - on the left side of the controller, move hand towards and past it